Ignacy Misiąg: Captivity and Death

 Initially, he stayed in the camp in Bochnia, and then in Oflag XI B Braunschweig, where he was in the senior camp.
 In April 1940 was transferred to Oflag II C Woldenberg, where he also took over the duties of the camp elder.
 He was in charge of the camp's underground organization, but in December 1941, due to his health condition, resigned from this function.

 Severely ill with Buerger's disease, he was placed in the POW hospital in Stargard, where both his legs were amputated.
 Nevertheless, the disease spread and he died in hospital on January 24, 1942.
 After his death, an academy was held in the oflag, and as a sign of mourning, all camp events were suspended for two days.
 He was buried at the International War Cemetery in Stargard.

 For his participation in the defensive war of 1939, he was posthumously awarded the Gold Cross of the Virtuti Militari in 1967.

 Family

-Ignacy Misiąg was married to Maria Średnicka, with whom they had two sons: Marian Ignacy (born on June 19, 1922) [n] and Jan Kazimierz (born on March 4, 1926) and a daughter, Zofia Wanda (born on January 22, 1926).
+Ignacy Misiąg was married to Maria Średnicka, with whom they had two sons: Marian Ignacy (born June 19, 1922) [n] and Jan Kazimierz (born March 4, 1926) and a daughter, Zofia Wanda (born January 22, 1926).
 1925).
 All children were born in Włocławek.